hydraulic-software/conveyor/guidebook/docs/continuous-integration.md

 Mac CI machines can be expensive but if you have one then the macOS keychain is a good way to keep your root key secure.
 When the key is stored there the OS will only supply it to Conveyor and no other app, not even a subprocess.
 Additionally, the OS will prevent Conveyor's memory space from being accessed via debug APIs.

 Normally the keychain is unlocked by physically logging in to the machine.
-You can unlock it for a remote session (e.g. via ssh) by using the `security unlock-keychain` command before running Conveyor..
+You can unlock it for a remote session (e.g. via ssh) by using the `security unlock-keychain` command before running Conveyor.

 ## Forcing re-downloads of artifacts